-Returning students: Returning M.A. students taking course work and language study should meet with the Graduate Administrator during the enrollment period to complete their enrollment form.
+Returning students: Returning M.A. students taking course work and language study should meet with the Graduate Administrator during the enrollment period if they have questions about their program.

 T-Cards: New students must obtain a T-card, which serves as a student identification and library card.
 T-cards are issued at Robarts Library upon presentation of appropriate identification and documentation.
-For information, consult the library web-site at: http://www.utoronto.ca/tcard/
+For information, consult the library website at: www.utoronto.ca/tcard/

-Course timetable: During the summer, the Centre publishes a timetable of all graduate courses to be offered in the coming academic year by faculty members of the Centre (including all cross-listings with cognate departments).
+Course timetable: During the summer, the Centre publishes a timetable of all graduate courses to be offered in the coming academic year by faculty members of the Centre (including most cross-listings with cognate departments).
 The list will also include courses that have received approval too late to be published in the SGS Calendar.
-The timetable is posted on the Centre's web site and is available in print at the Centre.
+The timetable is posted on the Centre's web site.
 Directed Reading courses meet according to the arrangements made with the professor in charge.